 The gold miners and others may have been breaking the law (such as the 1868 treaty), but they were NOT lawless.
 Justice was, whenever possible, swift.
 Stage and freight companies (including Wells Fargo) handled much of the law and order stuff themselves, but worked hand in hand with elected and appointed officials.
 Compared to California from 1848 on, or Colorado or Montana from 1859 on, the Black Hills were peaceful and orderly – the only vigilante activity that is recorded was in Rapid City, against horse thieves.
 And it was condemned (and cursed) by most people in the area.

 The most lawless act regarding the Black Hills was done by Congress.
 That was the unilateral modification of the 1868 Treaty by Congress in 1877, seizing the western 50 miles of Dakota Territory and removing it from the Great Sioux Reservation – this included much of the Black Hills.
-Further lawlessness in the next decades saw more and more of the Lakota land taken by Congress and opened for settlement, including the break-up of the reservation into the five modern Lakota reservations.
+Further lawlessness in the next decades saw more and more of the Lakota land taken by Congress and opened for settlement, including the break-up of the reservation into the five modern Lakota reservations in 1889.
 And effectively stealing of hunting rights in most of Nebraska and Wyoming and big chunks of Montana and North Dakota, from the Lakota.

 The Lakota are not totally blameless when it comes to law-breaking or lawlessness, either.
-They used the period between the 1868 Treaty and 1876 to expand their own empire, aggressively attacking other tribes including the Eastern Shoshone, the Crow, and the Tree Affiliated Tribes (in modern North Dakota).
+They used the period between the 1868 Treaty and 1876 to expand their own empire, aggressively attacking other tribes including the Eastern Shoshone, the Crow, and the Three Affiliated Tribes (in modern North Dakota).
 That is one reason the Shoshone and Crow fought on the American side in the Black Hills War.

 We will continue this history later.
 Stay posted!